SeanQuinn781/NodeTwitterSentiment/README.md

 3. The Twitter API https://developer.twitter.com/en/docs

-After signing up for the APIs, create a file called 'config.js' in the application root with the following API credentials:
+After signing up for the APIs, create a file called 'config.js' in the repository root with the following API credentials:

 const config = {
   twitter: {